fmmmlee/Classfindr/README.md

 ### Completed ToDos:
 - Implement a metrics function with timers to analyze speed of different implementations
 - check AWS traffic tier limitations and check if requests need to be metered
+- Add writing to a local database instead of DynamoDB
 - Implement duplicate CRN checker
 - Auto-create missing duplicate-checking files if not present
 - Comment clarification